JSJ decompositions and polytopes for two-generator one-relator groups: JSJ-theory and algebraically hyperbolic groups

-JSJ-theory plays a key role in the theory of hyperbolic groups \cite{rips1997cyclic} \cite{sela1995isomorphism} \cite{levitt2005automorphisms} \cite{Sela2009} \cite{dahmani2011isomorphism}.
-Mirroring the JSJ decomposition of $3$-manifolds, the JSJ and \Z{}-JSJ decompositions of a one-ended hyperbolic group are a graph of groups decompositions where all edge groups are virtually-$\mathbb{Z}$, and are (in an appropriate sense) unique if certain vertices, called ``flexible vertices'', are treated as pieces to be left intact and not decomposed. \Z{}-JSJ decompositions were originally called ``essential JSJ decompositions'' by Sela, and they contain all the important information used in the applications of JSJ-theory cited above.
-We refer the reader to Guirardel--Levitt's monograph for further background and motivation \cite{Guirardel2017JSJ}, in particular their Section 9.5 on \Z{}-JSJ decompositions.
+JSJ-theory plays a key role in the theory of hyperbolic groups \cite{rips1997cyclic,sela1995isomorphism,levitt2005automorphisms,Sela2009,dahmani2011isomorphism}.
+Mirroring the JSJ decomposition of $3$-manifolds, the JSJ and \ZC{}-JSJ decompositions of a one-ended hyperbolic group are graph of groups decompositions where all edge groups are virtually-$\mathbb{Z}$, and are (in an appropriate sense) unique if certain vertices, called ``flexible vertices'', are treated as pieces to be left intact and not decomposed. \ZC{}-JSJ decompositions were originally called ``essential JSJ decompositions'' by Sela, and they contain all the important information used in the applications of JSJ-theory cited above.
+We refer the reader to Guirardel--Levitt's monograph for further background and motivation, in particular their Section 9.5 on \ZC{}-JSJ decompositions \cite{Guirardel2017JSJ}.

-In this section we define JSJ decompositions and \Z{}-JSJ decompositions.
-We then build a theory of \Z{}-JSJ decompositions relevant to the RG groups considered in this paper.
-Our main result here is Theorem \ref{thm:KWquote}, which can be summarised by: {when a decomposition looks like a \Z{}-JSJ decomposition, it is indeed a \Z{}-JSJ decomposition}.
+In this section we define JSJ decompositions and \ZC{}-JSJ decompositions.
+We then build a theory of \ZC{}-JSJ decompositions for certain algebraically hyperbolic (\CSA{}) groups, as defined below, and which is applicable to the BS-free one-relator groups considered in this paper.
+Our main result here is Theorem \ref{thm:KWquote}, which can be summarised by: {when a decomposition looks like a \ZC{}-JSJ decomposition, it is indeed a \ZC{}-JSJ decomposition}.